Mazamars312/N64_PIF_REPLACEMENT/README.md

 # N64_PIF_REPLACEMENT

-	This is the start of the pif mips controller rom on the instruction side
+	This is the start of the pif mips controller in Verilog

 	This CPU will have a 16 Bit instruction rom and only a 8 bit data pathway